-inStream(v) inStream(v) is only allowed for stream variables v defined in stream connectors, and is the value of the stream variable v close to the connection point assuming that the flow is from the connection point into the component.
+inStream(v) inStream (v) is only allowed for stream variables v defined in stream connectors, and is the value of the stream variable $v$ close to the connection point assuming that the flow is from the connection point into the component.
 This value is computed from the stream connection equations of the flow variables and of the stream variables.
 The operator is vectorizable.
-For more details see section 15.2. actualStream(v) actualStream(v) returns the actual value of the stream variable v for any flow direction.
+For more details see section 15.2. actualStream(v) actualStream(v) returns the actual value of the stream variable $\mathbf{v}$ for any flow direction.
 The opera- tor is vectorizable.
-For more details, see section 15.3. spatialDistribution( inO=inO, in1=in1, x=x, positiveVelocity=, spatialDistribution allows approximation of initialPoints=, variable-speed transport of properties, see secinitialValues=) tion 3.7.2.2. getInstanceName() Returns a string with the name of the model/block that is simulated, appended with the fully qualified name of the instance in which this function is called, see section 3.7.2.6.
+For more details, see section 15.3. tor is vectorizable.
+For more details, see section 15.5. spatialDistribution( in0=in0, in1=in1, x=x, positiveVelocity=, spatialDistribution allows approximation of initialPoints=, variable-speed transport of properties, see secinitialValues=) tion 3.7.2.2. getInstanceName() Returns a string with the name of the model/block that is simulated, appended with the fully qualified name of the instance in which this function is called, see section 3.7.2.6.